Municipal GIS & Zoning Automation Hub

 Every guide here is written for production: idempotent ingestion, strict CRS alignment, semantic normalization, compliance-aware orchestration, and continuous zoning change tracking.
 The focus is Python automation, PostGIS, and modern geospatial libraries — the toolchain that real teams ship.

-The site is organised into two main pillars: the data architecture and compliance frameworks that define how municipal zoning data is structured and governed, and the feed ingestion and parsing patterns that keep those layers fresh, validated, and synchronized with downstream systems.
+The site is organised into three main sections: the data architecture and compliance frameworks that define how municipal zoning data is structured and governed, the feed ingestion and parsing patterns that keep those layers fresh, validated, and synchronized, and the spatial impact analysis and change detection workflows that turn a fresh dataset into audited, parcel-level answers about what just changed.

-Browse a pillar below, jump straight to a topic from the navigation, or scan the deep-dive index to find the specific zoning automation pattern you need.
+Browse a section below, jump straight to a topic from the navigation, or scan the deep-dive index to find the specific zoning automation pattern you need.

 Main sections